Mental health, stigma and psychologists' lived experience of caring

 Abstract

-Purpose: Mental health and caring can be demanding for those directly and indirectly impacted.
-An under-researched area is that of professionals’ personal experiences of caring for a loved one with mental health difficulties.
-This study provided an in-depth exploration of psychologists’ experiences of caring and its impact on clinical practice.
+Purpose: Mental health (MH) and caring can be demanding for those directly and indirectly impacted.
+An under-researched area is that of professionals’ personal experiences of caring for a loved one with MH difficulties.
+This study aims to provide an in-depth exploration of psychologists’ experiences of caring and its impact on clinical practice.

-Methodology: Eleven psychologists with experiences of caring for a loved one with a diagnosed mental health condition and/or mental health distress participated in semi-structured interviews focused on caring experiences and its impact.
-Transcripts were analysed using Thematic Analysis.
+Design/methodology/approach: A total of 11 psychologists with experiences of caring for a loved one with a diagnosed MH condition and/or MH distress participated in semi-structured interviews focused on caring experiences and its impact.
+Transcripts were analysed using thematic analysis.

-Findings: Themes identified were: Personal and professional roles; The emergence of a carer identity; Carer stress and strain; Impact on professional practice; and Dual positioning
+Findings: Themes identified were as follows: personal and professional roles; the emergence of a carer identity; carer stress and strain; impact on professional practice; and dual positioning.

 Original languageEnglish